 Maybe your dog has been rummaging in the garbage and found an old avocado there, or maybe he or she has been a bit cheeky in helping themselves to unattended grocery bags mistakenly left in the kitchen.

-Worse still, maybe someone unfamiliar with dogs and what they can or can’t eat has given some avocado or guacamole to your pet, not realising the very real danger this puts them in.
+Worse still, maybe someone unfamiliar with dogs and what they can or can’t eat has given some avocado or guacamole to your pet, not realizing the very real danger this puts them in.

-Either way, when your dog eats an avocado, they’re going to feel very unwell rather rapidly, so it’s important that you remain calm, but able to act fast on their behalf.
+Either way, when your dog eats an avocado, they’re going to feel very unwell rather rapidly, so you must remain calm, but able to act fast on their behalf.